gohugoio/hugo/content/templates/taxonomy-templates.md

 ## 4. Rendering a Site's Taxonomies

-If you wish to display the list of all keys for a taxonomy, you can find retrieve them from the `.Site` variable which is available on every page.
+If you wish to display the list of all keys for your site's taxonomy, you can retrieve them from the [`.Site` variable][sitevars] available on every page.

-This may take the form of a tag cloud, a menu or simply a list.
+This may take the form of a tag cloud, a menu, or simply a list.

-The following example displays all tag keys:
+The following example displays all terms in a site's tags taxonomy:

-### Example
+### Example: List All Tags

 ```html
 <ul id="all-tags">